 Which type of Intermittent Fasting is the best for weight loss?

-To achieve weight loss, you have to reduce the amount of food you eat.
-Basically, when you consume too much food, too frequently and remain physically inactive, you will not get any weight loss rather you will end up with too much weight gain.
+To achieve weight loss, you need to reduce the amount of food you eat.
+Consuming too much food too frequently and being physically inactive will lead to weight gain instead of weight loss.

 Is intermittent fasting safe?